pramttl/mirror-sync-api/README.md

   You just have to assume that the previous project was not scheduled and apply the correct schedule settings while updating.The basic project parameters are not altered.

+### Explicitly initiating a sync

+You can even request syncing up of a particular project apart from the scheduled syncing by providing the name of a project.
+The API endpoint for this is:

+    /syncup/?project=<your_project_name>

+Note: For explicit syncing the project must already be added via the API previously.